Where Should I Live in Los Angeles?

 WEST HOLLYWOOD

 WeHo, as we like to call it, is LA’s finest gayborhood.
+Really great community for many LGBTQ people (a ton of famous gay bars in Weho).
 No easy freeway access, but if you live near any of the main streets (Santa Monica Blvd, Melrose Ave, Sunset Blvd), you can walk to many restaurants and bars.
-Unfortunately, prices have gone way up in this neighborhood.
-Just be prepared for higher rent prices here.
+Some of the residential streets are really nice, too.
+Also, fun fact, West Hollywood is it’s own city—they have their own police department and everything.
+You can read more about it here.

 DOWNTOWN

 Downtown is the only part of LA that really looks like a “city”; tall buildings, walkable streets, plenty of Starbucks.
 Some parts are really cool with great little restaurants and sidewalk cafes, but other parts are still shady as hell.
-Downtown is known for its loft apartments, and it’s home to the Staples Center and Nokia Live.
+Downtown is known for its loft apartments and beautiful, upscale apartment buildings with great views because they go so high!
+It’s also home to the Staples Center (we refuse to call it the “Crypto.com Arena”…) and Nokia Live.
+There are great museums downtown like The Broad (free admission!).
 It’s also the central hub for public transportation like the subway.
+If you want to take the subway, you’ll likely stop at Downtown and use it as a transfer location.

 THE VALLEY